Social-Cognitive-Neuroscience-Lab/SocialValuesTask/dev/ProtestPosition.md

 Another option is to assign each survey response to two issues, with with the original issues and original support, and another with the issue and an inverted support.

+A third option is to add a tag to the issue description, so that it encodes the position, e.g. `+` or `-` as the first character.

 ## Overview of function calls

 Below are listed the elements added to the `timeline` variable in `jsPsych` along with any child calls